thorpej/Electronics/Misc_Audio/RAdLib/README.md

 **NOTE: This is a work-in-progress.
 Watch this space for updates.**

-This project is an attempt to being the glorious sound of the classic AdLib sound card to the Raspberry Pi (and other single-board computers with a compatible 40-pin GPIO header).
+This project is an attempt to bring the glorious sound of the classic AdLib sound card to the Raspberry Pi (and other single-board computers with a compatible 40-pin GPIO header).
 If you think this is a dumb idea, you're right!
 The purpose of the project is really to teach myself